 - Not safe to eat raw, as they contain toxins.

 - Available in a variety of colors, including white, pink, and purple.

-How to celebrate
+How to take part

-When is National Green Bean Casserole Day celebrated in 2022?
+When is National Green Bean Casserole Day celebrated in 2023?

 National Green Bean Casserole Day is observed on December 3 each year.